News article

 So how does cabin pre-conditioning work?

-Pre-conditioning allows you to schedule your departure time in advance and select the temperature you want the cabin to be when you get in.
-It’s relatively simple to set up and is often controlled via an app downloaded on your smartphone or through the in-car infotainment system.
+Pre-conditioning allows you to schedule your departure time in advance and select the optimum temperature you want the interior to be when you get in.
+It’s relatively simple to set up and is often controlled via a smartphone app or through the charging screen on your in-car infotainment system.

-Ahead of you leaving the house, it’ll bring the cabin up to temperature, defrost and demist your windows and warm your battery so it’s operating at its peak.
-This also helps maximise your range if you’re pre-conditioning while plugged in at home.
-If you get into a cold car, you have to use the battery to warm the car up on the go, which’ll reduce your overall mileage.
+Ahead of you leaving the house, it’ll increase the cabin temperature, defrost and demist your windows and boost your battery temperature so it’s operating at its peak.
+This also helps maximise your driving range if you’re pre-conditioning while plugged in to your home charger.
+If you get into a cold car, you have to use the battery to power the climate control to warm the car up on the go, which’ll reduce your EV’s range.

-How pre-conditioning can help avoid a winter driving fine
+How pre-conditioning your EV can help avoid a winter driving fine

 Better still, pre-conditioning can prevent you falling foul of the law.
 Often drivers don’t want to wait for the whole car to defrost so will set off with just a small portion of the window clear – this is known as ‘portholing’.